TheSmartnik/underfinedmethod/source/posts/solving-pazzles-wth-amb.html.markdown

 ```

 The example above takes a couple of seconds and it's extremely elegant and declarative.
-You could solve the puzzle using tradition procedural ways and see the difference.

 ## Problem 2: N-Queens Problem